How to Resolve Webhook URL Addition Issues in Jira Data Center Automation

 Solution

-Automation for Jira 9 version introduced a new way to store confidential data such as authorization tokens of webhook URLs, Authorization tokens, etc:
+Automation for Jira 9 introduced a new way to store confidential data, such as authorization tokens for webhook URLs:

-Instead of showing such data in the automation rules in plain text, this data is now stored in the Jira DB
+• Instead of being shown in plain text in the automation rules, such data is now stored in the Jira Database.

-To add new Webhook URLs (or tokens), it is now necessary to follow the steps below:
+• To add new Webhook URLs (or tokens), follow the steps below:

-Create a new Key, by choosing the Key Name of your choice (for example: "Slack Webhook URL A"), and saving the URL in the Key Value field
+2. Create a new Key by choosing the Key Name of your choice (for example: "Slack Webhook URL A") and saving the URL in the Key Value field